tarwn/lessthandot-hugo/blogs/content/posts/2014-01-31-master-data-services-second-edition-review.md

 </p>

 <p style="text-align: justify">
-  Then there’s a whole chapter on using Excel as the front-end for MDS.
+  Then there's a whole chapter on using Excel as the front-end for MDS.
 This is great, as this really opens up MDS for the business user, which gives MDS an advantage over its competitors.
 However, the book uses a sample workbook you can supposedly download from <a href="http://www.mdsuser.com/">mdsuser.com</a>.
 But the Excel is nowhere to be found in this site.
-The book also mentions another site you can download samples from, but that site doesn’t even exist anymore.
+The book also mentions another site you can download samples from, but that site doesn't even exist anymore.
 </p>

 <p style="text-align: justify">
-  At that point we’re at chapter 11, which is a long chapter on how to implement security.
+  At that point we're at chapter 11, which is a long chapter on how to implement security.
 The author goes into great detail to explain how it works in MDS.
 This chapter is certainly useful as a reference when you are implementing permissions in MDS.
-Chapter 12 shortly explains how to create subscription views so that you can extract data from the system (which is basically the point of a master data implementation, otherwise it wouldn’t be a much use).
+Chapter 12 shortly explains how to create subscription views so that you can extract data from the system (which is basically the point of a master data implementation, otherwise it wouldn't be a much use).
 The next chapter is all about web services, so I gladly skipped that one.
 The last chapter talks about advanced modelling, but is just a few pages with a few tips and a few reminders of what not to do with MDS.
 Very interesting though was the authors take on MDS and slowly changing dimensions.
 </p>

 <p style="text-align: justify">